-[81] 3.6.1 Sterile fruit fly release

-- [82] Sterile fruit flies may be released from the ground or from the air.
+Para.
+No. Proposal for consistency change (underline = addition; strikethrough = deletion) Explanation for change [76] - eradication, where SIT may be applied when population levels are low to eradicate the remaining population [77] - exclusion, where SIT may be applied in endangered areas that are subject to high pest pressure from neighbouring areas.
+The panel noted that it would be appropriate to add text on the use of SIT as a preventative release to contain introductions or incursions of the pest into FF-PFAs, used in USA and in Mexico.
+This should be considered when the standard is revised.
+[78] 3.6.1 Sterile fruit fly release [79] Sterile fruit flies may be released from the ground or from the air.
 Release intervals should be adjusted according to the longevity of the insect.
 Sterile fruit flies are generally released once or twice per week but the frequency of release may be influenced by circumstances such as pupae supply, staggered adult fly emergence and unfavourable weather.
-To establish sterile fruit fly release density, the quality of the sterile fruit flies, the level of the wild population and the desired sterile: wild fruit fly ratio should be considered. - [83] After release of the sterile fruit flies, trapping and identification of the sterile and wild flies should be performed in order to evaluate the effectiveness of the release procedure and also to prevent unnecessary corrective actions.
-Released sterile flies should be recaptured in the same traps that are used for detection of the wild population as this provides feedback on whether the desired sterile fruit fly density and sterile: wild fly ratio were attained (FAO, 2007). - [84] Ground release may be used when aerial release is neither cost-effective nor efficient (i.e. discontinuous distribution or relatively small area), or where additional releases are required to provide a higher density of fruit flies for a particular reason (e.g. in areas where a specified level of pest prevalence is exceeded). - [85] Aerial release is more cost-effective than ground release for large-scale programmes and it provides a more uniform sterile fruit fly distribution than ground release, which may clump sterile fruit flies in localized sites or along release routes.
-Once the release area is selected, it may be defined using a georeferencing device and recorded in digitized maps using GIS software: this will help ensure the efficient distribution of sterile flies.
-The most common methods for aerial release are chilled adult and paper bag systems (FAO, 2007).
+To establish sterile fruit fly release density, the quality of the sterile fruit flies, the level of the wild population and the desired sterile-: wild fruit fly ratio should be considered.
+[80] After release of the sterile fruit flies, trapping and identification of the sterile and wild flies should be performed in order to evaluate the effectiveness of the release procedure and also to prevent unnecessary corrective actions.
+Released sterile flies should be recaptured in the same traps that are used for detection of the wild population as this provides feedback on whether the desired sterile fruit fly density and sterile : wild fly ratio were attained (FAO, $20\underline{1}\theta7$ ).
+Editorial correction.
+[81] Ground release may be used when aerial release is neither cost-effective nor efficient (i.e. discontinuous distribution or relatively small area), or where additional releases are required to provide a higher density of fruit flies for a particular reason (e.g. in areas where a specified level of low pest prevalence is exceeded).
+Editorial correction.
+[82] Aerial release is more cost-effective than ground release for large-scale programmes and it provides a more uniform sterile fruit fly distribution than ground release, which may clump sterile fruit flies in localized sites or along release routes.
+Editorial correction.